-The earpiece and headphone outputs can drive very large currents.
-To protect the WM8955BL from overheating, a thermal shutdown circuit is included.
-If the device temperature reaches approximately 150°C and the thermal shutdown circuit is enabled (TSDEN = 1) then the output amplifiers (outputs OUT1L/R, OUT2L/R & OUT3) will be disabled.
+The speaker and headphone outputs can drive very large currents.
+To protect the WM8955L from overheating, a thermal shutdown circuit is included.
+If the device temperature reaches approximately 150° C and the thermal shutdown circuit is enabled (TSDEN = 1) then the speaker and headphone amplifiers (outputs OUT1L/R, OUT2L/R & OUT3) will be disabled.